 - nurturing a sense of social responsibility and spiritual and personal development;

 - fostering integrity, confidence, resilience, creativity, good manners and sensitivity to the needs of others.

-Our primary aim is for each Parmiterian to aspire to find the path that best suits the individual, having developed the discipline, moral character and resilience to become a considerate and responsible member of society.
+This commitment is exemplified by our curriculum aims and pastoral aims.
+Our hope is that each Parmiterian aspires to find the path that best suits the individual, having developed the discipline, moral character and resilience to become a considerate and responsible member of society.